qtiuto/lua-for-android/README.md

 ## Performance

+  Under release mode, the bridge around 3+ times slower than jni  because of consumption in method deduction and data conversion.
+Yet, if no argument provided, it is almost as fast as jni.

   Around 2500000 method call(Math.abs) per second on my Oneplus 5 device.
   Around 1800000 member access plus with method call(Math.abs) per second.
   Note that if you run it in debug mode,CheckJni mode is enabled by the